camaraproject/Commonalities/documentation/API-design-guidelines.md

 | accessTokenExpireUtc | string - date-time | An absolute UTC instant at which the access token shall be considered expired. | mandatory   |
 | accessTokenType      | string             | Type of access token - MUST be set to `bearer` for now                         | mandatory   |

 Note about expired accessToken: when a notification is sent to the sink endpoint with sinkCredential it could occur a response back from the listener with an error about expired token.
-In this case the subscription will shift to EXPIRED status. (as we do not have as of now capability to allow consumer to modify `subscription`).
+In this case, the subscription will shift to EXPIRED status.
+(as we do not have as of now capability to allow consumer to modify `subscription`).
 Remark: This action will trigger a subscription-ends event with terminationReason set to "ACCESS_TOKEN_EXPIRED" (probably this notification will also get the EXPIRED status answer).

 `config` attributes table: